erinn/comodo_proxy/README.md

 The keytab to be used, another source location can be used if needed( for instance /etc/keytabs/krb5-HTTP.keytab) but /etc/krb5.keytab should be where it is mapped to in the container for ease.
 The keytab should not be world readable so chgrp it to 0 mode 640 and note the SELinux section below.
-- /etc/krb5.conf:/etc/krb5.conf:ro
+- /etc/krb5.conf:/etc/krb5.conf:ro The krb5.conf file to let kerberos know how to operate -/etc/pki/tls/certs/comodo_client.crt:/etc/pki/tls/certs/comodo_client.crt:ro If two factor authentication is being used against Comodo's API, the location of the public client certificate.
-The krb5.conf file to let kerberos know how to operate
+- /etc/pki/tls/private/comodo_client.key:/etc/pki/tls/private/comodo_client.key:ro If two factor authentication is being used against Comodo's API, the location of the private client key.
+Again a file that should only be readable by the container user, chgrp to 0 and mode 640.

 All mounts are read only, as nothing should change on the host.